 Elastic Collision - Definition, Examples, Difference Between Elastic and Inelastic Collision, FAQs

-In the article, we are going to learn what is a collision, types of collision, elastic collision, Inelastic collision, the difference between elastic and inelastic collision, elastic collision examples and many more.
+In the article, we are going to learn what is a Collision, types of collision, Elastic collision, Inelastic collision, the difference between Elastic and Inelastic collision, elastic collision examples.

-Two things collide when they come into direct contact with each other, that is collision in physics.
+Two things collide when they come into direct contact with each other, and there is a change in their momentum and energy that event is called as Collision.

-It occurs when two or more bodies exert forces on one other in a relatively brief period of time.
+It occurs when two or more bodies exert forces on one other in a relatively short period of time.

 Also read -